We thought we were going to Utah for the skiing. That was the original point of our 2018 spring break trip.

 Offshoot 2 – Navajo Arch and Partition Arch: So…we skipped these, but that was a total mistake.
 Not only are they gorgeous with some seriously amazing views, but they’d be a perfect place to stop for lunch.
 (We stopped at the Double-O Arch for lunch, but there wasn’t a great place to sit and eat.)

 Offshoot 3 – Dark Angel: Most people said it’s underwhelming, and it adds the most miles, so we skipped it.

 I should also note that the hike up to Delicate Arch was surprisingly tough, and required walking along some cliffs that were VERY NERVE-WRACKING TO DO WITH CHILDREN IN THE DARK.
 Headlamps were everything.
-But….despite all of that, we did get to watch the moon rise over the arch, and that was a pretty glorious sight.
-(I was also able to photoshop a person to two out of our family arch shot, haha.)
+But…despite all of that, we did get to watch the moon rise over the arch, and that was a pretty glorious sight.
+(I was also able to Photoshop a person or two out of our family arch shot, haha.)

 In comparison to our Devil’s Garden experience, however, it didn’t even come close.
 Devil’s Garden was all our favorite hike by far.

-Because I always get a few questions, here’s what we wore while hiking in Arches.
-The mornings and nights were cold, but when the sun came out (and the crazy wind died down)….it was hot.
+Because I always get a few questions, here’s what we wore while hiking in Arches National Park.
+The mornings and nights were cold, but when the sun came out (and the crazy wind died down)…it was hot.
 I always brought three different layers, and then swapped them in/out as needed.
-The only piece I was wearing (that’s not in the shopping widget below), is this linen top from local Philly designer, Voloshin.

 The kids can’t wait to go back.
 I’m dying to try Fiery Furnace, but permits had to be obtained either in advance, or by showing up at certain times in person, and we just couldn’t get our act together enough.
 But after doing Devil’s Garden, I think the kids are ready for Fiery Furnace?